sybrew/the-seo-framework/readme.txt

 	-> can this even be done?
 		-> Or, should we set a "default"?
 		-> Will this cause problems when deleting a post?
 Does TSF even invoke anything then, or does WP handle everything?

+TODO fix the bbPress deprecation notice.
+TODO can we decrease _bbpress_filter_title()'s footprint?
+Have they finally implemented my suggestions after 8 years?

 **For everyone**